WaveProp/WaveProp/docs/src/index.md

 ```math
 S[\varphi](x) = \int_\Gamma G(x,y)\varphi(y)d\Gamma_y.
 ```
-This package implements a subclass of boundary integral equation methods called *Nystrom*, where such integrals are discretized directly using a quadrature rule, and the value of the unknow function is sought at the quadrature nodes.
+This package implements a subclass of boundary integral equation methods called *Nystrom*, where such integrals are discretized directly using a quadrature rule, and the value of the unknown function is sought at the quadrature nodes.
 This leads to approximations of the form
 ```math
 S[\varphi](q_i) \approx \sum_j G(q_i,q_j) \varphi(q_j)w_j,
 ```